BaturalpArisoy/stac2cube/README.md

 ## How to run on HPC
 A documentation file on how to use stac2cube features on terrabyte's HPC for compute-intensive processes and for faster processing time can be found in the [slurm folder](https://github.com/BaturalpArisoy/stac2cube/tree/main/slurm).
-Reading step by step is actually pretty simple.<br><br>
+It is super simple once the instruction is followed.<br><br>

+> [!TIP]
-**One Tip**: You can copy settings from User Interface and directly paste to .json file to run fast and easy!
+> You can copy settings from User Interface and directly paste to .json file to run fast and easy!

 ## Access and Licensing Details for STAC Catalogs